Where Was The Largest Algae Bloom Ever Recorded?

 Lake Erie

 The history of harmful blooms in Lake Erie is complex and involves many causes.
-However, one factor stands out—eutrophication.
+Lake stratification can exacerbate the negative impacts of harmful algal blooms by creating hypoxic dead zones.
 During the 1960s and 1970s, human activities, such as agriculture, excessive use of fertilizers, and industry, have caused eutrophication and fueled the growth and spread of algae blooms in the lake.
 The blooms seemed to diminish until the late 1990s, when they began to reappear.
 Ever since, HABs have resurfaced every year, becoming more severe and long-lasting.

-In the summer of 2014, the drinking water supply to 400,000 people in Toledo, Ohio, was shut down for three days due to toxicity caused by the algae.
+In the summer of 2014, the drinking water supply to 400,000 people in Toledo, Ohio, was shut down for three days.
+This was due to toxicity caused by the algae.
 People were advised not to drink or touch the water, and to seek medical care if they were exposed to contaminated waters.
+Algae blooms also cause aquatic organisms like fish and shellfish to accumulate toxins, which can then be transferred through the food web and affect humans who consume them.

 To this day, nutrient runoff continues to cause major algae problems in Lake Erie.